Finding elusive mines on the Crooked River, Grant, Black Snake Creek,

 Damage to historic machinery at the Good Hope battery site, caused by mud slides after the 2006/7 bush fires

-Next are some of the lesser known mines of the Grant Historic Area, included to complete the historic record
+Mappings and locations of some of the lesser known mines of the Grant Historic Area.

 The Luck's All, also worked as the Teddington and the Columbia